johndegamo55/One-local/README.md

 # One-local
-This my team BSIT 3A
+This is my team BSIT 3A
+Members:
+Ian Justine Abao
+John Reil Degamo